campanam/vcf2aln/README.md

 `-o, --outprefix [VALUE]`: Output FASTA alignment prefix.
 `-c, --concatenate`: Concatenate markers into single alignment (e.g. concatenate multiple separate chromosomes/contigs).
 `-s, --skip`: Skip missing sites in VCF.
 `-O, --onehap`: Print only one haplotype for diploid data.
 If phasing information is missing, it will generate a pseudohaplotype by randomly assigning one of the alleles.
+Conflicts with -a.
+`--probpseudohap`: Generate a single probabilistic psuedohaplotype using allelic depth.
+Requires AD tag.
+Implies -O and conflicts with -a, -b.
 `-a, --alts`: Print alternate (pseudo)haplotypes in same file.
+Conflicts with -O, --probpseudohap.
 `-b, --ambig`: Print SNP sites as ambiguity codes.
+Conflicts with --probpseudohap.
 `-N, --hap_flag`: Data are haploid.
 `-g, --split_regions [VALUE]`: Split alignment into subregional alignments of the specified length for phylogenetic analysis.

 ### Filtration options:
-`-m, --mincalls [VALUE]`: Minimum number of individuals called to include site (Default = 0).
+`-m, --mincalls [VALUE]`: Minimum number of samples called to include site (Default = 0).
+`-M, --minpercent [VALUE]`: Minimum percentage of samples called to include site (Default = 0.0).
 `-x, --maxmissing [VALUE]`: Maximum percent missing data to include sequence (Default = 100.0).
+`--annotfilter [VALUE]`: Comma-separated list of FILTER annotations to exclude.
 `-q, --qual_filter [VALUE]`: Minimum accepted value for QUAL (per site) (Default = 0.0).
-`--annotfilter [VALUE]`: Comma-separated list of FILTER annotations to exclude.
 `-y, --site_depth [VALUE]`: Minimum desired total depth for each site (Default = No filter).
 `-d, --sampledepth [VALUE]`: Minimum allowed sample depth for each site (Default = No filter).
 `-l, --gl [VALUE]`: Minimum allowed genotype log-likelihood (tag GL).
 At least one value must exceed this minimum.
 (Default = No filter).